dkulsh/techwiddeep/content/english/blog/books/ego-is-the-enemy.md

 toc: false
 ---

-# Ego Is the Enemy: A Review

 Ryan Holiday opens *Ego Is the Enemy* by sharing his highs and lows—from book consultant and strategist, one of the US’s youngest talents, to multiple failures.
 Ending up in the hospital with a panic attack.
 Laying bare one’s failures takes courage and humility—I respect that.

-Holiday attributes his blind spots to ego: “Your talent becomes your identity, and accomplishments your worth.”
-In tech:

-My identity becomes:

-- *I’m an Infoscion* (Infosys employee).
+In the tech world, ego often sneaks into our identities and self-worth.
+Ever catch yourself thinking:

-- *I’m a Googler*.
+- *I’m an `Infoscion` or a `Googler`—that’s who I am.*
-- *I’m ex-McKinsey*.

-My worth?
-A bank balance of $20,000 or $200,000.
-Neither lasts forever—changes hurt.

-These insights set the stage for the key ideas in the book.
-Here are some I loved!
+- *My worth is tied to my `20 lakhs` or `2 crores` bank balance.*

+{{< bigtext class="big-bold-text" >}}When your identity is your job title or your worth is your bank account, change hits hard—and it hurts. {{< /bigtext >}}

 ---

-#### Be or Do: The Choice
+#### Be a Software Engineer, Don’t Just Look Like One

-> **Idea**: True impact comes from action, not appearance.
+> True impact comes from action, not appearance.

-John Boyd, a pivotal modern warfare strategist, remains obscure because *he was a strategist, not just appearing as one*.
-As Boyd said:
+John Boyd, a brilliant military strategist, stayed obscure because he prioritized *doing* over *appearing*.
+He once said:

-> “One day you’ll decide: *Be* somebody—compromise, turn your back on friends, gain club membership, promotions, assignments.
-Or *do something*—no promotions, no favors, but no compromises.
-Stay true to friends and yourself.
-Your work might matter.”
+One day you’ll face a choice:
+- **Be** somebody: Compromise, chase promotions, and gain favor—but lose your integrity.
+- **Do** something: Stay true to yourself, even if it means fewer titles or assignments.
+Your work might change the world.

-*Having authority differs from being the authority.*
+*Having authority differs from BEING the authority.*

-*Having rights differs from being right.*
+*Having rights differs from BEING right.*

 Today: